NGL321/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/3000-new-pipeline.md

 npx cdk deploy
 ```

-CdkPipelines auto-update for each commit in a source repoh, so this is is the *last time* we will need to execute this command!
+CdkPipelines auto-update for each commit in a source repo, so this is is the *last time* we will need to execute this command!

 Once deployment is finished, you can go to the [CodePipeline console](https://console.aws.amazon.com/codesuite/codepipeline/pipelines) and you will see a new pipeline!
 If you navigate to it, it should look like this: